-Also considering that the technology in the Trim Management System is brand new, a service agreement gives us the peace of mind needed to concentrate on meat processing.”
+Also considering that the technology in the system is brand new, a service agreement gives us the peace of mind needed to concentrate on meat processing.”

 The Kepak Group comprises three strategic business units: Kepak Meat Division (KMD), Kepak Convenience Foods (KCF) and AgraKepak International.
 Kepak’s business is driven by listening to its customers and working with its suppliers to deliver on agreed specifications.
 The company offers a broad range of fresh and frozen beef products to customers in the retail, food service and manufacturing sectors.